YORK CITY SOUTH

 At the start of 2014, I questioned the wisdom of giving 3 of them contracts for the next 30 months.
 So far, they’ve generally proved me wrong.
 But, I would question again why he gave so many players 2 year contracts in the summer of 2014.

 Quite rightly, he would say they were his first choices and he did what he needed to do to secure their signatures.
 So far, in the main, they haven’t lived up to their billing.
-Tony Straker indicated that one of the reasons he joined City was the offer a 2 year deal rather than the one year extension on offer at Southend.
+Tony Straker indicated that one of the reasons he joined City was the security of a 2 year deal rather than the one year extension (with higher wage) on offer at Southend.
 With 3 Bosman frees, maybe 2 year deals swung the deals.
 Where I might have a bigger problem is the number of free transfer players signed on 2 year deals.
-If press reports are to be believed, in the summer we signed 8 players on deals that run to 2016 (or 2017).
+If press reports are to be believed, in the summer (2014) we signed 8 players on deals that run to 2016 (or 2017).
 A word of caution though, Sander Puri was widely reported as having joined on a 2 year deal only to leave after one year.
 Maybe he was paid up to leave, press reports were wrong or the deal was actually one year with a one year option.
 Personally, I’d be inclined to say to prospective free transfer signings, take a one year deal with an option on a second year (which depending on the deal might be triggered at City’s request or the player playing a set number of games).
 After all, it’s a buyer’s market with so many players on the free transfer list.

 2 players NW paid money for were Ryan Bowman and Jake Hyde.
 I used to applaud buying the cream of the Conference (when we were in the Conference) but I wonder nowadays as its professional league, whether the rough diamonds are still there to be unearthed at £20k a pop?
 Maybe the non league value is lower down the pyramid with players who are not playing professionally.